glitchwrks/msd_d100/README.md

 Register mapping and the board-specific control/status ports were figured out using this schematic, and `MSDEXER` written once a complete enough understanding was obtained.

+There are PDF exports of the schematics in `schematics/pdfs/`.
+Note that the "spare gates" shown are not necessarily unused on the board, but their function has not yet been mapped.

 ### notes.txt

 This is a textfile containing notes typed up during the reverse engineering process.
 They are free-form and not particularly organized, but presented here since they may help answer questions not made obvious in the schematic or `MSDEXER` source.